Alignzwry/FastSTL/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements or additional features, feel free to open an issue or submit a pull request.
-Please make sure to follow the [contribution guidelines](CONTRIBUTING.md).

 ## License